 Singapore needs to act quickly and decisively in order for our economy to emerge stronger from the COVID-19 crisis.
 To this end, the Emerging Stronger Taskforce has convened Singapore Together Alliances for Action (“Alliances”), which are industry-led coalitions that will act on key growth areas for Singapore.

-Seven Alliances have been formed.
+Nine Alliances have been formed.
 These are:

 |(i) Digitalising the Built Environment

 Digitalisation has been a key thrust of the Industry Transformation Maps (ITMs) under the Future Economy Council (FEC)’s Built Environment (BE) Cluster.
 Even as the industry copes with the challenges arising from COVID-19, the crisis has increased collaboration across all parts of the BE value chain.
 This is thus a window of opportunity to accelerate the digitalisation push to raise productivity across the BE value chain – from concept and design, to construction and site management, and facilities management.

 COVID-19 has accelerated the global adoption of EduTech, from home-based learning to online professional education and training.
 This is an opportunity for Singapore to take our education and human capital brand global.